closer-evolution/closer/README.md

 original VCS variants.
 This provides the ability to convert from one VCS output such as Git to SVN.
 This allows for existing tools for mining and analysing a specific repository type to now be used on any repository type.

+### Releases and Binary Downloads
+From the CLOSER website: http://closer.eeecs.qub.ac.uk/

 ### VCS variants supported
 git, svn, cvs